 The porcelain tile on the cover of ‘Kingdom by the Sea’ has been manufactured by Royal Goedewaagen.
-Each tile is hand painted and bears a unique number, together with the year mark and the initials of the artist.
-Royal Goedewaagen produced the Delft blue KLM houses between 1964 and 1995.
-If like to purchase a copy of this Limited Edition click on the orange bar (‘Meer weten’) under the picture at the right, or above on the shopping icon of the menu.
+Each tile was hand painted and bears a unique number, together with the year mark and the initials of the artist.
+This specific edition has been sold out in 2021 and can now only be purchased via platforms like eBay or Marktplaats.
+The current value is about 450 euros.

 Author Kingdom by the Sea,

 A celebration of Dutch cultural heritage and architecture